ECP-CANDLE/Benchmarks/Pilot2/P2B1/README.md

 * Expected performance of a naive method: N/A

 #### Description of the Network
-* Proposed network architecture: stacked fully-connected autoencoder
+* Proposed network architecture: Two stage multi-layer stacked autoencoder: convolutional "molecular" autoencoder, feeding stacked fully-connected autoencoder
 * Number of layers: 5-8

 ### Running the baseline implementation